 - Connect with sector associations

-- Contact trade promotion agencies, embassies and chambers of commerce
+- Contact trade promotion agencies, embassies and chambers of commerce providing export support

 - Participate in trade missions and matchmaking programmes